Binge Eating Disorder Course

 So long as you have basic reading skills, this course is appropriate for you, regardless of your sex, ethnicity and nationality and as long as you are not substantially underweight.
 If you are underweight, we encourage you to seek prompt medical advice, as you may be nutritionally compromised and need specialist care.
 In the sections below, we will encourage you to calculate your Body Mass Index (BMI) using our BMI Calculator – this will give you a rough indication of your weight status.
 People under the age of 18 years are recommended to undertake this course with guidance from a trusted adult.

 What to expect from this course?

-This course is based on principles from Cognitive Behavior Therapy (CBT), which is a type of evidence-based psychological treatment.
+This course is based on principles from Cognitive Behavior Therapy (CBT).
+It is a type of evidence-based psychological treatment.
 Research has shown CBT to be effective for treating binge-eating problems.
-This course will help you to change your unwanted behavior, whilst also addressing the cognitive (‘thinking’) factors that maintain your binge-eating (e.g. beliefs about weight and shape, strict food rules and ‘all or nothing’ thinking).
+This course will help you to change your unwanted behavior.
+It will also address the cognitive (‘thinking’) factors that maintain your binge-eating (e.g. beliefs about weight and shape, strict food rules and ‘all or nothing’ thinking).

 The aims of this course are to help you to:

 - Increase your knowledge and understanding of binge-eating and its associated issues

 - Change unhelpful thinking patterns that are keeping you stuck

 - Maintain your gains and reduce the risk of relapse